 - The second week of August

 - The second week of December

-At the organizational meeting at the end of the Annual General Meeting, each new board shall set the timeframe requirements for the following year with input from each member of the board present at the meeting.
-Except in the case of emergency, the timeframe requirements decided on shall be followed until the end of the following AGM.
+- At the organizational meeting at the end of the Annual General Meeting, each new Board shall set the timeframe requirements for the following year with input from each member of the Board present at the meeting.
+Except in the case of emergency, the timeframe requirements decided on shall be followed until the end of the following Annual General Meeting.

 Other meetings of the Members or Board of Directors may be called under provisions of the Oregon Nonprofit Corporation law or the corresponding provisions of future Oregon law..

-The Secretary shall prepare and publish the Annual Report of the Corporation, as required under ORS Chapter 61, on or before June 21st of the year following the fiscal year for which the Report is prepared.
+The Secretary shall prepare and publish the Annual Report of the Corporation, as required under ORS Chapter 65, or the corresponding provisions of future Oregon law, on or before June 21st of the year following the fiscal year for which the Report is prepared.
 The Secretary shall solicit, and the other Officers, Directors and Members supply as necessary, information required for the Report.